Low Back Pain Causes – A “Big Picture” Perspective

 When they are all taken into account and the appropriate treatment given (and/or advice, if followed), a competent remedial massage or other physical therapist should be able to make at least a noticeable difference in a client’s pain levels in just one session.

-If that doesn’t happen, there’s a good chance that treatment is beyond the scope of those therapists and that medical intervention may be required, at least initially by ordering investigative x-rays, scans, MRIs or ultra-sounds.
+If that doesn’t happen, there’s a good chance that treatment is beyond the scope of those therapists.
+Medical intervention may be required, at least initially by ordering investigative x-rays, scans, MRIs or ultra-sounds or possibly just by prescribing medication for immediate pain relief without which a remedial massage may not be possible.

 This would normally be the case where there is some sort of probable vertebral/spinal damage or deterioration.
 But there also could be medical issues like kidney stones, infection, cancer or other disease.